CopperEgg/apidocs/revealuptime/samples.md

 #### Example 3
 ----

-Obtain samples from a single probe, specifying starttime, endtime and sample_size of 60 seconds.
+Obtain samples from a single probe, specifying starttime, endtime, and sample_size of 60 seconds.
 Default keys.

 #### CURL Command, and variations:
 {% highlight sh %}